cri-o/cri-o/docs/crio.8.md

 **--cdi-spec-dirs**="": Directories to scan for CDI Spec files. (default: "/etc/cdi", "/var/run/cdi")

-**--cgroup-manager**="": cgroup manager (cgroupfs or systemd). (default: systemd)
+**--cgroup-manager**="": cgroup manager (cgroupfs or systemd). (default: "systemd")

 **--clean-shutdown-file**="": Location for CRI-O to lay down the clean shutdown file.
 It indicates whether we've had time to sync changes to disk before shutting down.
-If not found, crio wipe will clear the storage directory. (default: /var/lib/crio/clean.shutdown)
+If not found, crio wipe will clear the storage directory. (default: "/var/lib/crio/clean.shutdown")

-**--cni-config-dir**="": CNI configuration files directory. (default: /etc/cni/net.d/)
+**--cni-config-dir**="": CNI configuration files directory. (default: "/etc/cni/net.d/")

 **--cni-default-network**="": Name of the default CNI network to select.
 If not set or "", then CRI-O will pick-up the first one found in --cni-config-dir.

 **--cni-plugin-dir**="": CNI plugin binaries directory.

-**--config, -c**="": Path to configuration file (default: /etc/crio/crio.conf)
+**--config, -c**="": Path to configuration file (default: "/etc/crio/crio.conf")

 **--config-dir, -d**="": Path to the configuration drop-in directory.
     This directory will be recursively iterated and each file gets applied